anorman2902/cpsc449-cooking-assistant/README.md

 - **Personalization**: Recommendations based on user preferences and history
 - **Social Features**: Share recipes and follow other users

-For detailed information about planned enhancements to the search results page, see the [search results template documentation](client/docs/search-results-template.md).
+For detailed information about planned enhancements to the search results page, see the [Search Results Template](/docs/search-results-template.md).

+## Image Handling

+Recipe images are managed through a standardized process.
+For complete details, see [Image Handling Documentation](/docs/image-handling.md).